 Days later, congressional Democrats introduced the Raise the Wage Act of 2021, a proposal similar to one made last year, which would incrementally raise the federal minimum wage to $15 an hour by 2025.
 The 2021 legislation also seeks to phase out the cash wage for tipped workers and eliminate subminimum wage payments for workers with disabilities and those under age 20.
 A $15 minimum wage provision also is included in Biden’s sweeping $1.9 trillion COVID-19 relief bill.

 States and cities historically have led action on raising the minimum wage.
 Since January 2014, 28 states and the District of Columbia have changed their minimum wage laws.
 The federal minimum wage, in contrast, hasn’t changed since 2009.
-Last year, Florida voters approved Amendment 2, joining seven other states—California, Connecticut, Illinois, Maryland, Massachusetts, New Jersey, New York—and the District of Columbia in incrementally raising the hourly minimum wage to $15.
+Last year, Florida voters approved Amendment 2, joining eight other states—California, Connecticut, Illinois, Maryland, Massachusetts, New Jersey, New York, Virginia—and the District of Columbia in incrementally raising the hourly minimum wage to $15.

 The renewed attention on wages reignites a long-standing debate over how such increases will affect workers, consumers and business owners, among others.
 Here are three things we know about minimum wage increases and what the research says.